-When measuring one-off boats, or endorsement generally, measurers are asked whenever possible to take photographs (keel, rudder, interior, etc) for inclusion in the boat's file.
+When measuring one-off boats, or endorsement generally, or if in doubt about interior fittings, measurers should take photographs (keel, rudder, interior, etc) for reference by the Rule Authority and Rating Authority and inclusion in the boat's file.

 APPENDIX 1.
 WEIGHING ON COMPRESSION LOAD CELLS